NBA Rumors: Latest Buzz Surrounding Dwight Howard, Tyreke Evans and More

 The only concern Smart may have with a return to Boston is playing time.
 With the rotation growing once Irving and Hayward reach full fitness, Smart's minutes could decrease as head coach Brad Stevens looks to maximize the results from his roster.

-Kevon Looney Generates Look From Clippers
+Kevon Looney Generates Look from Clippers

 Kevon Looney made a name for himself as a bench contributor on the title-winning Warriors side last season, and he's rightfully received interest because of that.